The circular SiZer, inferred persistence of shape parameters and application to early stem cell differentiation

 holds for all $z\in S$.
-Conversely, if $\Lambda:\RR\ra\RR$ is a mean continuous variation diminishing kernel then there exists a function $\Psi$ in the Laguerre-P\'olya class such that equation (\ref{eq:1/Psi}) holds in an open strip of the form (\ref{eq:OpenStrip}). \end{thm}
+Conversely, if $\Lambda:\RR\ra\RR$ is a mean continuous variation diminishing kernel then there exists a function $\Psi$ in the Laguerre--P\'olya class such that equation (\ref{eq:1/Psi}) holds in an open strip of the form (\ref{eq:OpenStrip}). \end{Thhhh}

-The second theorem completes the proof of Theorem \ref{exp-fam-wrapping:thm} as it links Laguerre-P\'olya functions to circular variation diminishing kernels via wrapping. \begin{thm} \cite[Thm.
-3]{MairhuberSchoenbergWilliamson1959} Every element $\Psi$ of the Laguerre-P\'olya class gives rise to a mean continuous cyclic variation diminishing kernel via
+The second theorem completes the proof of Theorem~\ref {exp-fam-wrapping:thmm} as it links Laguerre--P\'olya functions to circular variation diminishing kernels via wrapping.